 12. Eat, Sleep and Exercise

 Eat, sleep, exercise: These are the fundamentals for functioning as a human let alone as a successful leader.
 Entrepreneurship is a marathon, not a sprint.
 A healthy body and mind are vital to make it to the finish line.
-You can’t be tired, hungry and out of shape if you want to be an effective leader.
+You can’t be tired, hungry and out of shape if you want to be an effective leader, and also remember that you need to keep your employees healthy as well, I recommend using the Hamilton Coast2Coast First Aid/CPR Hamilton Coast2Coast First Aid/CPR services since they can help your staff feel secure about themselves.
 Take it from someone who started a business and immediately sacrificed all of the above.